doctrine/orm/en/tutorials/ordered-associations.rst

     SELECT u, g FROM User u JOIN u.groups g WHERE u.id = 10 ORDER BY g.name ASC

-You can't reverse the order with an explicit DQL ORDER BY:
+You can reverse the order with an explicit DQL ORDER BY:

 .. code-block:: sql